Picture Gallery |

 Weeks per Year: Trams had time off for repairs and routine maintenance, and major jobs like repainting.

 Years of Service: Normal domestic cars are recycled after about 15 years.
 However trains, buses and trucks are built to last and are carefully maintained and will easily last 30 to 50 years.
-Those open-top double-decker Bondi Explorer buses for tourists are actually second-hand government buses from Newcastle in England.
+Some of those open-top double-decker Bondi Explorer buses for tourists are actually second-hand government buses from Newcastle in England.

 Total Distance: If a tram ran flat chat at the speed limit, 24/7, 52 weeks a year for 50 years that would give you an upper limit.
 If your answer is bigger than this, you have a problem.